jyotsanh/Photo-Colorizer/README.md

 3. Fine-tune selected models to enhance their performance on temple photos.
 4. Develop a user-friendly frontend for users to upload and view colorized photos.

+## Fine-tuning
+1. Experimented a ColorizeTrainingArtistic.ipynb file to train the model from scratch on 1400 images it shows improvements
+2. Lack of Data seems to be the problems
-Stay tuned for updates as we progress with our project!
+3. While fine-tuning the model is possible i just little more time with the notebook to figure out how it is training.s Stay tuned for updates as we progress with our project!